 Attach the clip to your belt or backpack strap by screwing the two sides firmly together with the strap pressed between them.
 Then use the hex wrench to secure the quick-release plate to the bottom of your camera.
 Mount the camera onto the clip and give it a tug.
 It will stay put until you press the red button to release it.
 Some reviewers have suggested practicing the action of releasing the camera and re-mounting it until you’re comfortable doing it.

-Peak Design Capture PRO Camera Clip with ARCA Plate
+#2 Peak Design Capture Camera Clip V3 (DSLR cameras)

-This is the Capture PRO Camera Clip with the standard-size ARCA plate.
+This is the Peak Design Capture Camera Clip V3.
 This means it fits virtually any camera from compact-size up to DSLR.

 It’s made from aluminum, not plastic, for maximum durability.
 The quick-release lock resists up to 200 pounds of impact so your camera stays safe.
 The ARCA plate fits any ARCA-compatible or Manfrotto tripod or tripod head.
 The clip can also become a tripod clamp if needed.
 If you have a Capture, this clip fits into it in four directions.